High-Rise (novel): Legacy

 High-Rise was known to be among Joy Division singer Ian Curtis's favourite books.
 The book has been cited as an influence upon the 1987 Doctor Who serial Paradise Towers.
 Hawkwind used the book as the basis for a song of the same name on their 1979 album PXR5.

+Some critics have pointed out the thematic similarities between the novel and Canadian filmmaker David Cronenberg's early film Shivers, a.k.a.
+They Came from Within (1975).
+Aside from the fact that they both came out the same year, both the book and the film tell a story in which the tenants of a humongous, isolated hi-tech residential building wind up descending into an anarchic orgy of sex and violence.
+Although lacking in formal precision and narrative tightness, compared to Cronenberg's later, more mature films, it has been suggested that this is a truer (yet serendipitous) adaptation of the novel than Ben Wheatley's 2015 version.
+Cronenberg later undertook the challenging project of adapting into film Ballard's novel, Crash (1973), —a novel considered unfilmable up until then— about a subculture of people who fetishise car accidents.
+The 1996 film version stars James Spader, Holly Hunter and Elias Koteas.

-In a lecture on JG Ballard with John Gray, Will Self represented Withnail and I director Bruce Robinson's interpretation of the story which has "the unconscious, the car park of the building, penetrating the ego in the conquest of the super ego in the top of the building."
+In a lecture on J. G. Ballard with John Gray, Will Self represented Withnail and I director Bruce Robinson's interpretation of the story which has "the unconscious, the car park of the building, penetrating the ego in the conquest of the super ego in the top of the building."
 He then stated that Ballard would have hated that interpretation, with Self preferring instead the interpretation that "Freudian ideas swirl and fail to coalesce," as they are "appropriated by individual mythomanes without actually reflecting an external reality."